-18. The procedural arrangements will be modified for the first designation decisions which will take effect at legal cutover (the point at which the PRA assumes its responsibilities for prudential regulation).
-The PRA will still give firms the opportunity to make representations on proposed designation decisions; this is, however, likely to be subject to an accelerated timetable.
-In practice, firms will be well aware of their likely regulator as the FSA will discuss designation arrangements with relevant firms.
+19. The procedural arrangements will be modified for the first designation decisions which will take effect at legal cutover (the point at which the PRA assumes its responsibilities for prudential regulation).
+The PRA will still give firms the opportunity to make representations on proposed designation decisions; this will, however, be subject to an accelerated timetable.